ormastes/deeplearning_study/reasoning/Reasoning.md

 ## Key Concept of LLM Training for Reasoning

 Large Language Models (LLMs) have been enhanced with various methods to improve their reasoning capabilities.
-While chain of thought prompting showed significant performance gains, it wasn't sufficient to achieve true reasoning abilities.
+While chain‐of‐thought prompting showed significant performance gains, it wasn't sufficient to achieve true reasoning abilities.

 OpenAI developed advanced training methods for reasoning that heavily rely on reinforcement learning.
 Following their lead, Deepseek recently announced their approach to training LLM models for reasoning.